 Note: MTBF is the reciprocal of the Failure Rate (1/MTBF = Failure Rate).

-Assume we measure MTBF on a monthly basis (30 days or 720 hours), and we have experienced 10 failures in this time frame.
+Assume we measure MTBF monthly (30 days or 720 hours), and we have experienced 10 failures in this time frame.

 MTBF is a relative measure.
 Measuring MTBF on a highly critical asset or group of assets can be very meaningful.
 Measuring MTBF across an entire department or facility provides less value.